 Lacey Anne Byer is the sixteen year old daughter of Ted and Theresa Byer, who are "pillars of the community" of West River.
-Lacey's dad is one of the pastors at the House of Enlightenment, an evangelical Christian church in the town.
+Lacey's dad is one of the pastors at the House of Enlightenment, an evangelical Christian church in the town of West River.
 Her best friend, Starla Joy Minter is a free spirit, with a caring, easy going manner.
 Starla lives with her older sister, Tessa, and their mother, a single woman who has been abandoned by her husband.
 Lacey's other best friend, is Dean Perkins, a boy who has gained considerable weight in the last year and is being bullied by Geoff Parsons.

-Like other girls in her church community, Lacey wears a purity ring, symbolizing her decision to remain chaste until marriage.Lacey's life is characterized by always following the rules, something she's not happy about because she feels that she is missing out on life and excitement.
+Like other girls in her church community, Lacey wears a purity ring, symbolizing her decision to remain chaste until marriage.
+Lacey's life is characterized by always following the rules, something she's not happy about because she feels that she is missing out on life and excitement.
 She also feels this makes her boring and unattractive.
 She longs to step out of her comfort zone and try new things instead of always following the rules.

 The novel opens with Lacey taking her drivers test and noticing a cute blond boy at the DMV office.
-A few days later, that same boy initiates their first meeting when he stops the care in the street to introduce himself.
-Lacey eventually recognizes him as Ty Davis, a kid she remembers from her first grade class and who left town ten years ago.
+A few days later, that same boy initiates their first meeting when he stops the car in the street to introduce himself.
+Lacey eventually recognizes him as Tyson (Ty) Davis, a kid she remembers from her first grade class and who left town ten years ago.
+Now sixteen-years-old, he's back living with his aunt, Vivian Moss who is the church librarian.
+Lacey and Ty begin a friendship that sees them meet up at Ulster Hill and sit and talk about life, about their faith and what it means to them.
+Lacey's parents do not know that she is meeting Ty on a regular basis.

-"They're kind of like haunted houses, which is why we do ours over Halloween weekend.
-Tour guides dressed as demons take the audience through the church, room by room, to view scenes of sin: a drunk driving crash, a suicide, domestic abuse, and an abortion."The purpose behind Hell House is to show young people the reality of sin and to draw them into committing to Christ.
+Meanwhile at the church, efforts are on to prepare for their annual Hell House, which happens just before Halloween.
+The Youth Leaders meet to plan the Hell House which Lacey describes as follows: "They're kind of like haunted houses, which is why we do ours over Halloween weekend.
+Tour guides dressed as demons take the audience through the church, room by room, to view scenes of sin: a drunk driving crash, a suicide, domestic abuse, and an abortion."
+The purpose behind Hell House is to show young people the reality of sin and to draw them into committing to Christ.
 Lacey is fully committed to participating in Hell House and desperately wants to be Abortion Girl, a role usually only given to a senior student.
 This year's Hell House will include scenes on gay marriage, drunk driving, abortion, and spousal abuse.
 Lacey decides to audition for the part of Abortion Girl despite her parents reservations.
+"In the past, I haven't gone for what I want.
+I've been safe and good and all those things that were expected of me...."

 There's no doubt this is a provocative look at the extreme religious right that in no way represents the majority of those Christians who hold that abortion and premarital sex are wrong.
+The cover, showing an apple with a bite taken out is a reference to the fall of Adam and Eve, after Eve takes a bite out of the apple from the Tree of Life.
+However, the bite is in the shape of a heart, suggesting that people who sin should be treated with love and compassion.

 Book Details: